sleep24less/personal-site/README.md

 Packages used:
 - React router dom

+Libraries used:
+- Framer motion
 - aos (animate on scroll)

-Library used:
-- Framer motion

 Will keep updating for sure!